-Marketing is equally as important as providing a quality product or service.
-Without it, consumers can’t find you to buy your products or services.
+Whether you’re a blogger, Amazon FBA seller, freelancer, service provider, or even a work-at-home job hunter, marketing is crucial to your success.
+Without it, consumers (or employers) can’t find you to buy your products or services, or hire you.
 As important as it is, many people struggle with marketing mostly because they don’t research, plan and track.
-Once crucial element new marketers miss is the importance of targeting the market.
+Once essential element new marketers miss is the importance of targeting the market.
 Identifying the right market isn’t just about knowing who the ideal buyer is, it also makes sure your marketing speaks to them and can be found by them.

 Here are some tips to help:

 1. Know your market.
 The whole world might like your product or service, but one-size-fits-all marketing is a waste of time and money.
 Instead you need to identify market segments, figure out what they need from your product or service, and then market to them directly.
 For example, many people want to work-at-home, but moms want to work at home for a different reason than baby boomers.
 A generic work-at-home ad would be easier to create, but a specific ad geared towards moms who want to stay home with children is going to be more effective at enticing moms to check out my business.
 A separate ad geared towards baby boomers will have the same effect.

 For job seekers, knowing your market comes from studying the employers who need the skills and experience you offer.

 2. Know where to find your market.
 Similar to number 1, knowing where to find your market increases the likelihood that they’ll see your offer.
 Just because a website has a ton of visitors or a newspaper reaches millions of subscribers, doesn’t make it the best marketing avenue for you.
 You’d be better off advertising on a smaller website or periodical if it was focused on your market.
 For example, if you’re a real estate assistant, promote your business in the local real estate association’s newsletter, not the daily or weekly paper.